iminkin/splice-sites-conservation/README.md

 Intermediate files and directories, absent in the repository and filled by the pipeline:

-* data/interim/{gencode,refseq,chess,mane,random}: directories containing split GTF annotations into introns and exons, plus result of the querying MAF alignment.
+* data/interim/{gencode,refseq,chess,mane,random}: directories containing split GTF annotations into introns and exons, plus the result of the querying MAF alignment.

 * data/interim/clinvar: directory containing processed ClinVar data.